-By: Philip Klein | Senior editorial writer Follow Him @Philipaklein | 07/26/11 12:50 AM number of them flowed into the hands of Mexican drug cartels.
+By: Philip Klein | Senior editorial writer Follow Him @Philipaklein | 07/26/11 12:50 AM

 In the fall of 2009, American officials from the Bureau of Alcohol, Tobacco, Firearms and Explosives who were stationed in Mexico started noticing a sharp spike in the number of guns heading into the country.
 But what made things especially strange was that many of them were being traced back to the ATF's own field office in Phoenix.